Hardening your Home

 Windows can heat and break from a wildfire long before the home ignites, allowing burning embers to enter the homes.
 Single-panes and large windows are especially vulnerable.
 By installing dual-paned windows with one pane of tempered glass can greatly reduce the risk of breakage if there is a fire.
 Also, consider limiting the size and amount of windows you have facing large areas of vegetation.

-By building or remodeling your home with ignition resistant building materials such as stucco, wall siding, fiber cement, fore retardant, treated wood and other approved materials, you can limit the combustion levels of your home.
+By building or remodeling your home with ignition resistant building materials such as stucco, wall siding, fiber cement, fire retardant, treated wood and other approved materials, you can limit the combustion levels of your home.

 Surfaces within 10 feet of your home, like decks and patios, should be built with ignition-resistant*, non-combustible, or other approved materials.
 Ensure that all combustible items are removed from underneath your deck.